 She removed the Birney from her name when she divorced her second husband more than 20 years ago and now just goes by Meredith Baxter.
 She married for a third time in 1995 but divorced again in 2000 and then came out as a lesbian in 2009.
-She now lives with her partner, Nancy Locke, a general contractor, with whom she has been since 2005.
+On Dec.
+8, 2013, she married her partner, Nancy Locke, a general contractor, with whom she has been since 2005.
 She continues to act today, voicing a character in the animated sitcom "Dan Vs." and appearing in guest spots in shows such as "Cold Case," "Brothers," "Switched at Birth" and "The Neighbors."
-She also acted in the Hallmark Channel movie "Naughty or Nice" in 2012 and appeared with Patty Duke as one half of a gay couple on the fourth-season finale of "Gee" in 2013.
+She also acted in the Hallmark Channel movie "Naughty or Nice" in 2012 and appeared with Patty Duke as one half of a gay couple on the fourth-season finale of "Glee" in 2013.

 Michael Gross (on right) played Alex's ex-hippie dad, Steven, on the show.
 The sketch of the Keaton family during the show's opening sequence was drawn by Gross.